liutinglt/CE2P/README.md

 Or using anaconda:  conda env create -f environment.yaml

+Or to use Pytorch 1.0, just replace 'libs' with 'modules' in [https://github.com/mapillary/inplace_abn](https://github.com/mapillary/inplace_abn), and rename it to 'libs'.

 ### Compiling

 Some parts of InPlace-ABN have a native CUDA implementation, which must be compiled with the following commands: